How to Use Incentives and Promotions to Create a Symbiotic Channel

 It’s not precisely clear which came first: The term SPIFF itself or the acronym now ascribed to it.
-There are references to the term SPIFF being used as a slang term in sales as far back as the 1850s.
+There are references to the term SPIFF being used as a slang term as far back as the 1850s.
 Cloth manufacturers, then known as drapers, used the term to describe sales promotions for items that had either gone out of fashion or were considered end of stock items that needed to be moved out of inventory.
-Nobody was thinking much about formal sales formulas in those days, so chances are the notion of there being a unique pricing incentive fund formula may be a modern appendage.
+Nobody was thinking much about formal sales formulas in those days.
+So chances are the notion of there being a unique pricing incentive fund formula may be a modern appendage.

 The news on the usage of incentives and promotions is decidedly mixed.
 A survey of channel executives that attended a recent Channel Mechanics webinar on channel automation, found more than half of attendees only launched two to four incentive and promotions programs in the last year.
 One of the primary reasons for such little reliance on these programs is that most channel managers don’t have real-time visibility into whether these offers make a difference in terms of increased sales.

 A channel automation platform such as that provided by Channel Mechanics changes that equation.
-By delivering actionable insights into channel sales, it makes it simpler to experiment with different offers to see precisely what offers resonate with channel partners in a specific region or vertical market.
+By delivering actionable insights into channel sales, it makes it simpler to experiment with different offer.
+This enables you to see precisely what offers resonate with channel partners in a specific region or vertical market.
 A modern channel automation platform also makes it much simpler to launch those incentives in collaboration with distribution partners.
 Today many channel managers resort to a spray and pray approach in the hope some offer will have an impact.
 Everyone knows, of course, hope is not a strategy.

 The Channel Mechanics platform make it possible for channel chiefs to implement a more programmatic approach to the management of incentives and promotions.
 Channel leaders, for example, can be kept proactively informed what levers a vendor is willing to push or pull to drive sales in a specific quarter, month or even a given day that aligns with the strategic goals of the partner.
 After all, sales alignment needs to be a two-way street.
 A channel automation platform also serves to prevent overly exuberant product teams from launching rogue promotions into the channel to make a short-term sales goal at the expense of the business relationship.